CloudBytes-Academy/CloudBytes.dev/content/articles/0014-python-for-loop-range-enumerate.md

 As with most things, the answer is, it depends!
 And more often than not, it will end up being a personal choice.

-But from purely a performance perspective, we can test it.
+But from a performance perspective, we can test it.

 ### Performance testing range() and enumerate()